Jacob-Skerritt/Retail-Management-System/README.md

 - Ability to view user purchase and order histroy
 - Functionality to reserve a movie online for pick up in store

+## Disclaimer
+The following software was developed using new technolgies (JSP) that the team had not worked with previously.
+This system was developed as a prototype and proof of concept and should not be used in a live environment.